-- In a large mixing bowl, whisk together flour, baking powder, and salt.
+- In a medium mixing bowl, whisk together 2 1/2 cups flour, baking powder, sugar, brown sugar, cinnamon, and salt.

-- In a separate bowl, whisk together milk, eggs, melted butter, vanilla, and honey.
+- In a separate large bowl, thoroughly whisk together milk, eggs, melted butter and vanilla extract.

-- Pour batter by 1/4 cup fulls onto hot skillet.
+- Heat a skillet or griddle over medium heat.
+Pour batter by 1/4 cup fulls onto hot skillet.
 Cook until bubbly, then flip and cook an additional minute until cooked through and golden.

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie